 - Exporting – If you’re the type to take a few different systems on an extended test drive, you might care about export options.
 You can get your data into the app, but can you get it out?

 - Bill pay – Not every service offers simple bill pay and not every freelancer has loads of bills to pay.
 If this is a need, look for the service with more sophisticated options for not just tracking your expenses but paying them as well.

-- Inventory management – If you’re selling stuff you need to keep track of it.
+- Inventory management – Companies like QuickBooks inventory management can be of great help when it comes to monitoring your sales.
+If you’re selling stuff you need to keep track of it.
 This is above and beyond for most freelancers, so you probably need to look for specialized software.

 Made a decision yet?
 Probably not.
 It’s a lot to wade through.